 All Georgetown students are required to take two Engaging Diversity courses to ensure the opportunity to engage with diversity issues in two different contexts: one domestic and one global.
 The Engaging Diversity Requirement will prepare students to be responsible, reflective, self-aware and respectful global citizens through recognizing the plurality of human experience and engaging with different cultures, beliefs and ideas.

 WGST-150 was created and offered as part of the Enhancing and Transforming the Core Curriculum Initiative, a multi-year pilot development initiative intended to deepen the experience of the core curriculum for students.
-The design course this past fall and the implementation course in the spring are both part of the pilot and innovation process approved by the Main Campus Core Curriculum Committee.
+The design course in Fall 2019 and the implementation course in the Spring are both part of the pilot and innovation process approved by the Main Campus Core Curriculum Committee.
 The initiative especially encouraged proposals that include “students as partners in both design and instruction” of the piloted courses.

 Additionally, new students are required to participate in a robust educational program aimed at addressing sexual assault.
 This includes online courses, Alcohol.edu and SAPU (Sexual Assault Prevention for Undergraduates), before arriving on campus.
-The “I Am Ready” program is offered during New Student Orientation and the mandatory, five-hour “Bringing in the Bystander” training is required during the first month on campus.
+The “I Am Ready” program is offered during New Student Orientation.
+Due to the COVID-19 pandemic, the in-person “Bringing in the Bystander” program is not running at this time.

 6. Open a 24/7 crisis response center that has clinicians on staff 24/7, paid time-and-a-half; tracks open beds to temporarily house students who feel unsafe; and follows the approach of Rape, Abuse & Incest National Network (RAINN).
 Expand crisis resources on campus by regularly extending walk-in hours at CAPS and the Student Health Center during nights and weekends and implementing an after-hours and weekend hotline staffed by a specialist or clinician, paid time-and-a-half, and trained in sexual assault response and trauma-informed crisis care.